kuzzleio/kuzzle-device-manager/doc/1/controllers/engine/delete/index.md

 # delete

-Deletes a new Device Manager engine from an index
+Deletes a Device Manager engine from an index

 ---